astronautas/astronautas.github.io/_posts/2024-12-28-async-io-is-not-enough.md

 Python's `asyncio` tasks are also dirt cheap, which is especially useful for spawning tons of I/O operations (like DB calls for clients).
 However, unlike Go, they still pose an issue for web applications.
 When:  a) **latency is critical** — horizontal scaling does not optimize single request duration, and  b) there is an ever-growing amount of **Python processing code** scattered across the application, it becomes hard to offload it to native extensions, yet CPU cycles can increase drastically.

 For CRUD apps, these constraints are somewhat less relevant, but they are quite typical for data science applications.
 Go shines in these scenarios, whereas `asyncio` is not a panacea.
 Why?
-Concurrency != parallelism.
+[Concurrency != parallelism.](https://go.dev/blog/waza-talk).
 Single-threading by design itself.
 And thanks to our dear friend, **the GIL**.

 I will illustrate with examples below how the issue eventually creeps in and how recent advances in No-GIL are highly promising in addressing it.